 Accessing your services with the Web Adaptor installed

 After installing and configuring the Web Adaptor, the URLs that you use to access your services will change.
-Below are some examples of URLs that would change after installing a Web Adaptor to use port 80:
+Examples of URLs that will change after installing a Web Adaptor to use port 443 are shown below.

 Services Directory (REST web services)